ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 CONNECTION_ID_FINISHED frame.
 This frame indicates the connection ID that is no longer in use and serves as a request for the peer to issue additional connection IDs via a NEW_CONNECTION_ID frame.

+An endpoint that retires a connection ID should retain knowledge of that connection ID for a reasonable time after sending the CONNECTION_ID_FINISHED frame, or until that frame is acknowledged.
+A recommended time is three times the current Retransmission Timeout (RTO) interval as defined in
+{{QUIC-RECOVERY}}.
+This prevents potential retransmissions of a NEW_CONNECTION_ID frame from overlapping with the CONNECTION_ID_FINISHED frame for the same connection ID.

 Additionally, each connection ID MUST be used on packets sent from only one local address.
 At any time, an endpoint MAY change to a new connection ID on a